You have the perfect location, menus are being developed and you have a great team, now time for the part everyone dreads.

 Time to get in touch with your local authority!

-Contact your local authority regarding your food business
+Contact your local authority regarding starting a food business.

 Before opening, get in touch with your local authority.
 They will be able to help you: